 Poor inhaler technique leads to poor asthma control, increased risk of exacerbations and increased adverse effects.
-Most patients (up to 70-80%) do not use their inhaler correctly.
-Unfortunately, many health care providers are unable to correctly demonstrate how to use the inhalers they prescribe.
-Most people with incorrect technique are unaware that they have a problem.
+91 Most patients (up to 70-80%) do not use their inhaler correctly.
+Unfortunately, many healthcare providers are unable to correctly demonstrate how to use the inhalers they prescribe.
+469 Most people with incorrect technique are unaware that they have a problem.
 There is no 'perfect' inhaler - patients can have problems using any inhaler device.
-The several factors that should be considered in the choice of inhaler device for an individual patient are described below and in Box 3-21 (p.99).
+The several factors that should be considered in the choice of inhaler device for an individual patient are described below and in Box 5-1 (p.109).

-Strategies for ensuring effective use of inhaler devices are summarized in Box 3-22, p.
-100.426 These principles apply to all types of inhaler devices.
-For patients prescribed pressurized metered dose inhalers (pMDIs), use of a spacer improves delivery and (for ICS) reduces the potential for local side-effects such as dysphonia and oral candidiasis.427 With ICS, the risk of candidiasis can also be reduced by rinsing and spitting out after use.
+Strategies for ensuring effective use of inhaler devices are summarized in Box 5-2 (p.110).
+470 These principles apply to all types of inhaler devices.
+For patients prescribed pressurized metered-dose inhalers (pMDIs), use of a spacer improves delivery of the medicine to the lungs.
+For inhaled corticosteroids (ICS) spacers also reduce the potential for local side-effects such as dysphonia and oral candidiasis.
+471 With ICS, the risk of candidiasis can also be reduced by rinsing and spitting out after use.

-Checking and correcting inhaler technique using a standardized checklist takes only 2-3 minutes and leads to improved asthma control in adults^{428,429} and older children426 (Evidence A).
-A physical demonstration is essential to improve inhaler technique.430 This is easiest if the health care provider has placebo inhalers and a spacer.
+Checking and correcting inhaler technique using a standardized checklist takes only 2-3 minutes and leads to improved asthma control in adults472,473 and older children470 (Evidence A).
+A physical demonstration is essential to improve inhaler technique.474 This is easiest if the healthcare provider has placebo inhalers and a spacer.
 After training, inhaler technique deteriorates with time, so checking and re-training must be repeated regularly.
 This is particularly important for patients with poor symptom control or a history of exacerbations.
-Attaching a pictogram^{431,432} or a list of inhaler technique steps433 to the inhaler substantially increases the retention of correct technique at follow-up.
-Pharmacists, nurses and trained lay health workers can provide highly effective inhaler skills training.^{426,434-436}
+Attaching a pictogram475,476 or a list of inhaler technique steps477 to the inhaler substantially increases the retention of correct technique at follow-up.
+Pharmacists, nurses and trained lay health workers can provide highly effective inhaler skills training.470,478,480